dqops/dqo/docs/examples/data-accuracy/integrity-check-between-columns-in-different-tables.md

     ![Foreign-key-match-percent check results](https://dqops.com/docs/images/examples/daily-foreign-key-match-percent-checks-results.png)

-7. Synchronize the results with your DQOps cloud account using the **Synchronize** button located in the upper right corner of the graphical interface.
+7. Synchronize the results with your DQOps cloud account using the **Synchronize** button located in the upper right corner of the user interface.

     Synchronization ensures that the locally stored results are synced with your DQOps Cloud account, allowing you to view them on the dashboards.